yisianlim/Break-Out/README.md

-# Break-Out
+# Brick-Off
-A spin-off of an old arcade game called Break Out done for my CGRA final project
+A spin-off of an old arcade game called Breakout done for my CGRA final project.
+Hence, the name Brick-Off.